Your SaaS ACV (annual contract value) is one of those metrics that determines how other parts of your business operate.

 He talks about flies or customers that have an ACV of $10.
 To achieve your revenue goals, you’ll need roughly 10x that number of downloads or signups.
-That’s considering a conversion rate for paying customer of 10%.
+That’s considering a conversion rate for paying customers of 10%.

 On the other hand, you’re able to do that if you’re hunting elephants or customers with an ACV or $100,000 or more.
-You only need 1o customers to build a million dollar business.
+You only need 1o customers to build a million-dollar business.
 Each one is worth a lot but they have longer sales cycles and more needs when compared to low ACV customers.

 While there are a few ways to increase SaaS ACV which we’ll get into a bit later, it’s largely determined by your target consumer.
 Netflix and Spotify are going after consumers which won’t be able to justify paying $100/m for their product.

-PayKickstart is selling to businesses which can justify paying more for a product that yields an ROI for them.
+PayKickstart is selling to businesses that can justify paying more for a product that yields an ROI for them.
 Before you try to increase your ACV, make sure you’re going after the right people.

 What’s a good SaaS ACV?